-Through his work in the mines and trade unions, Fred has become iconic in the area and is often called upon when it comes to researching and writing local history.
-He co-wrote At the Coalface and Back at the Coalface, publications taking an historical look at the local mining industry and has been made a lifetime member of the South Coast Trades and Labor Council.
+Fred became an icon of the area through his work in the mines and trade unions and is often called upon when it comes to researching and writing local history.
+He co-wrote At the Coalface and Back at the Coalface, publications that take a historical look at the local mining industry and has been made a lifetime member of the South Coast Trades and Labor Council.

 Listen to Fred’s Interview